Greater-London-Authority/webhook-deployer/README.md

 In the `Webhooks` section of the repo settings, you will also need to create a webhook:

 * set the `Payload URL` to the appropriate URL (the IP address/domain name of your server and the port defined in the config file, or whever it is proxied if you are using a reverse proxy)
 * set the `Secret` to a random value, and record the same value in the config file.
-This si sued to verify that webhook requests came from GitHub.
+This is used to verify that webhook requests came from GitHub.
-* select the `Let me select individuual events` option for `Which events would you like to trigger this webhook?`, and then selct `Workflow runs`.
+* select the `Let me select individuual events` option for `Which events would you like to trigger this webhook?`, and then select `Workflow runs`.

 #### In the webhook-deployer config